-What Happens if an Injury Victim Passes Away While Pursuing a Personal Injury Claim?
+What if an Injury Victim Dies After Filing a Claim?

 Some personal injury victims do not live to the end of the legal process.
 The injuries they suffered were so serious they were unable to recover.
 There may even be rare situations where someone who has filed a claim dies for some reason that is completely unrelated to the previous injury, such as another accident.